jkithome/docsys-fs/README.md

   - Run npm install to install required dependencies

 ## Testing
 Testing is done using superagent and jasmine node.
 Superagent is used to make requests to the server and tests done on the responses.
-Mongoose seed is used to seed initial users to help in testing.
-To test the system, open four tabs and navigate to the root folder of the project in each.
-Run the following commands in a tab in order:
+To test the system, navigate to the root folder of the project and make sure you are in the master branch by running git branch.
+Finally, run the following command in a tab in order:

-  - mongod
-  - node index.js
-  - node test/seed/seed.js
   - npm test

 ## Express Routes